 Photo: The Weary Chef

 When hunger strikes, fight back by whipping this up in minutes.
-High in protein and fiber, it’s a great lunch or dinner you can add your own touches to.
+High in protein, it’s a great lunch or dinner you can add your own touches to.

 Use quinoa or brown rice instead of the white rice, or broccoli instead of spinach.
 Add any herbs and spices to bump up the flavor, even though we think lemon gets the job done.